trento-project/wanda/README.md

 With a runnig setup it is possible to easily test Checks and their Execution by:
 - consulting the catalog
-- triggering a Checks Execution
+- starting a Checks Execution
-- checking up the state of the triggered execution
+- checking up the state of the started execution

 #### **Consulting the catalog**